AlexanderCuenin/AV-Stitch-Tool/readme.md

-# 🎬 AVStitchTool
+# 🎬 AV Stitch Tool

 ### FFmpeg-powered media processing by Alexander Cuenin

 ## Description

-The AVStitchTool is a straightforward desktop application designed to simplify common video and audio manipulation tasks using **FFmpeg**.
+The AV Stitch Tool is a straightforward desktop application designed to simplify common video and audio manipulation tasks using **FFmpeg**.
 It provides a user-friendly interface for two primary operations:

 * **🔗 Stitch Audio + Video:** Combine a video file with a separate audio file to create a new video with synchronized audio.
 This is perfect for syncing high-quality audio tracks to video recordings.
 * **🔇 Strip Audio:** Quickly remove the audio track from any video file, resulting in a video-only output.